Minehead Lifeboat Station: Station extension

-Fundraising started in 2021 to modernise the facilities and to enlarge the boat house so that both lifeboats could be launched more quickly.
+Fundraising started in 2021, to modernise the facilities and to enlarge the boat house, so that both lifeboats could be launched more quickly.

-Description

-The stone-built boat house is situated at the western end of the town beyond the harbour where there is access to water at all states of the tide.
+The stone-built boat house is situated at the western end of the town beyond the harbour, where there is access to water at all states of the tide.

 There is a hard standing in front of the boat house but boats are taken down the pebble beach when launched.
+Due to the nature of the beach, both launch vehicles are track laying vehicles.

-The original boat house has been extended with a garage at the back and a fund-raising gift shop on the west side.
+A small detached garage behind the main boathouse was demolished, and the original boat house has been sympathetically extended, with an attached garage at the back, and a gift shop for fund-raising on the west side.